Last Updated on March 8, 2023 by Timothy Byron Smith

 All that is left for you to do once your separate ingredients have been prepared is to combine them.
-Pour your brewed espresso in your cup and add the steamed milk to it.
-Make sure you add the froth in the end as a topping.
+Pour your brewed espresso into your cup and add the steamed milk to it.
+Make sure you add the froth at the end as a topping.
 And Viola!
 A perfectly splendid latte right here, ready for you to drink!

-This last step is only if you are in the mood for some experimentation or wish to add extra flavouring to your drink.
-You can do a number of things to jaz the latte up a little!
-For one, you could start with flavoured milk if you have a favorite.
+This last step is only if you are in the mood for some experimentation or wish to add extra flavoring to your drink.
+You can do a number of things to jazz the latte up a little!
+For one, you could start with flavored milk if you have a favorite.
 Or, add syrups, caramel, cocoa powder, and much more.

-5 Cool Hacks To Make Latte At Home
+5 Tips To Make Better Latte At Home

-Now that you know the general procedure, it is time to delve into the nitty gritties of the process.
+Now that you know the general procedure, it is time to delve into the nitty-gritty of the process.
 For instance, you can brew the right latte with an espresso machine but what if you don’t have one at home?
 How do you froth milk without a frother?
-Here are 5 ways to go about making latte using alternate strategies at home.
+Here are 5 ways to go about making a latte using alternate strategies at home.